 Process

-Wet soil mixing is also known as the Deep Mixing Method.
 A powerful drill advances a mixing tool as binder slurry is pumped through the connecting drill steel, mixing the soil to the target depth.
-Additional mixing of the soil is completed as the tool is withdrawn to the surface.
-This process constructs individual soilcrete columns, rows of overlapping columns or 100% mass stabilization, all with a designed strength and stiffness.
+Additional soil mixing is completed as the tool is withdrawn to the surface.
+This process constructs individual soilcrete columns, rows of overlapping columns, or 100% mass stabilization, all with designed strength and stiffness.

 Wet soil mixing is used in nearly any soil type, including organics.
 If the moisture content is greater than 60%, dry soil mixing may be more economical.
 The ease of mixing depends on the soil type, strength, water content, plasticity, stratigraphy, and texture.
-With wet soil mixing, treatment is possible to depths up to 100 feet.
+With wet soil mixing, treatment can reach depths up to 100 feet.
 Excess soilcrete generated may range from 10 to 40% of the treated volume and has been re-purposed as structural fill.
 Stiff soils and obstructions are sometimes pre-drilled ahead of the soil mixing process.

-Also known as mass stabilization, is performed with a horizontal axis rotary mixing tool at the end of a track hoe arm.
+Mass wet soil mixing or mass stabilization is performed with a horizontal axis rotary mixing tool at the end of a track hoe arm.
 The binder slurry is injected through a feed pipe attached to the arm.

 Advantages